 Your Feelings and Being-In-The-World

-Our modern society, particularly seen in large cities like Seattle, provide ample distraction from our suffering and pain.
-We often think of our pain as being outside of us, external; that it can be willed or managed away.
-Both our society and most interpretations of religion promote the idea that there is something wrong with suffering.
-That suffering must be ignored and that the emotions it elicits must be silenced.
+Our modern society, particularly in large cities like Seattle, provide ample distraction from our suffering and pain.
+We often think of our pain as being outside of us, external; something that can be willed or managed away.
+Both our society and most interpretations of religion promote the idea that there is something wrong with suffering, that suffering must be ignored and that the emotions it elicits must be silenced.
 To the world, strength is the promotion of a happy front, of never showing the pain or stress of daily life, of not allowing these things to affect us, of learning to repress their existence.
 But we all feel this way sometimes.
 Perhaps we do not want to be reminded of it.
 For this reason, Rollo May in his book Existence, noted that as therapists we begin to wonder who it is we are treating, the individual, or the cultural presence and values within the individual.

 "Anxiety stimulates us, its keeps us alive , it keeps us sensitive to each other and in general it gives a great deal of zest to a life that otherwise would be dead."